Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: The emergence of ``accidental degeneracy'' of orbits

 in a similar manner to Liouville's theorem of Hamiltonian systems.
-(See Ref.~\cite{Hofbauer1994} for a similar relation known in the context of evolutionary game theories.)
-The conservation of phase volume $dV=\rho\prod_i d\theta_i$ of Eq.~\eqref{eq:Liouville's theorem} means that the dynamics are dissipationless and the sum of all Lyapunov exponents is zero $\sum_{i=1}^N\lambda_i = 0$.
-In the absence of chaos $\lambda_i\le 0$, this makes all Lyapunov exponents vanish $\lambda_i=0$, which, generically, implies the emergence of marginal orbits described schematically in Fig. \ref{fig:frustration}(c).
-Which orbit the system actually takes depends on the initial condition, in an identical situation to the geometrically frustrated case with accidental degeneracy.
+Note that a similar theorem holds for non-reciprocally interacting Heisenberg models, oscillators with phase-delayed interactions \cite{Sakaguchi1986} (that well-describes biased Josephson junctions arrays \cite{Wiesenfeld1996, Wiesenfeld1998} and microscopic rotors \cite{Uchida2010}), and non-reciprocally interacting particles (that describes e.g., complex plasma \cite{Ivlev2015} and chemically \cite{Soto2014, Saha2019} and optically active colloidal matter \cite{Yifat2018, Parker2020}), as shown in Appendix \ref{Appendix: Liouville-type theorem} (see also Ref.~\cite{Hofbauer1994} for a similar relation known in the context of evolutionary game theories).
+The conservation of phase volume $dV=\rho\prod_i d\theta_i$ of Eq.~\eqref{eq: Liouville's theorem} means that the dynamics are dissipationless and the sum of all Lyapunov exponents is zero $\sum_{i=1}^N\lambda_i = 0$.
+In the absence of chaos $\lambda_i\le 0$, this makes all Lyapunov exponents vanish $\lambda_i=0$ (Fig. \ref{fig: frustration}(c4)), which, generically, implies the emergence of marginal orbits described schematically in Fig. \ref{fig: frustration}(c3).
+Which orbit the system actually takes depends on the initial condition, in an identical situation to the geometrically frustrated case.

-We interpret these as the emergence of ``accidental degeneracies" caused by non-reciprocal frustration.
-These degeneracies are accidental in the sense that they do not originate from the global symmetry or topology of the dynamical system (Eq.~\eqref{eq:XY-model}), in direct analogy to those of geometrical frustration.
-The difference lies both in its physical origin and the consequence: in the non-reciprocal (geometrical) frustration case, the degeneracy comes from Liouville's theorem (underconstrained degrees of freedom \cite{Moessner1998a,Moessner1998b,Moessner2006}) and the resulting marginal orbits are typically time-dependent (marginal fixed points).
+We interpret these marginal orbits as the emergence of ``accidental degeneracy" caused by non-reciprocal frustration.
+This degeneracy is accidental, in the sense that they do not originate from the global symmetry or topology of the dynamical system (Eq.~\eqref{eq: XY-model}), in direct analogy to those of geometrical frustration.
+The difference lies both in its physical origin and the consequence: in the non-reciprocal (geometrical) frustration case, the degeneracy comes from Liouville's theorem (underconstrained degrees of freedom \cite{Moessner1998a, Moessner1998b, Moessner2006}) and the resulting marginal orbits are typically time-dependent (static).

 Take a two-spin perfectly non-reciprocal system $J_{12}=-J_{21}=J_-$ as the simplest example \cite{Fruchart2021,Baek2018}.
 One can readily find an analytical solution to the center-of-mass angle $\Theta=(\theta_1+\theta_2)/2$ and the difference $\Delta\theta=\theta_1 - \theta_2$ for a given initial condition $\theta_{i=1,2}(t=0)$ as